 Buckinghamshire and Milton Keynes Environmental Partnership collaborated on a new website.
-The two councils were brought together by their shared interest in creating an ecologically sustainable environment.
+The two councils were brought together in their interest of creating an ecologically sustainable environment.
 To deliver this government-run initiative, we helped them build their new website.

-The aim was to raise eco-sustainable awareness through published documents, deliver products across the UK, and offer a platform for gardening enthusiasts to find helpful articles on cultivation.
+The aim was to raise eco-sustainable awareness through published documents, deliver products across the UK (United Kingdom) and offer a platform for gardening-enthusiasts to find helpful articles on cultivation.

 The new website design was led by the content, target audience and functionalities that would enable users to attain a holistic, personalised experience.

 On a content heavy website, it was essential to incorporate a system to organise research documented.
 Alongside this, a directory was required to allow visitors to browse organisations by causes and regions.

 For users interested in actively supporting this initiative, we needed a way to collect their data to exchange further information.
 While, for a particular group of users, there was a need to present gated information on meeting plans and minutes.

 To manage the heavy content load, we applied our own hosting services and document management system.
 This was needed to keep hundreds of documents organised by categories, ensure version control was applied to prevent loss of data and the ability to view document download statistics for identifying current trends and interests.

 To offer a more tailored experience, users interested in tackling the decline of bees, the website required form fields to collect user information to distribute free wildflower seeds for them to cultivate in their own space.

 Private pages were set up with additional security for member-only access to present internal information on meeting plans and minutes.

 For those with statistical interests, we offered users the ability to export data in CSV (Comma Separated Value) files directly from the database.